aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

 ### What if

 From the start, the 50ms latency number has been bugging me.
-50 ms is *a lot* of time.
+50ms is *a lot* of time.
 I decided that my goal is to keep cutting pieces from my code until I can figure out which part is exactly causing this error.
 Next came the experiment that worked.

 It was pretty simple, and hindsight is 20/20 as usual.
 I placed my client in the same machine as Alvin, and sent the request to `localhost`.
 And the latency increase was gone!

-<div class="infogram-embed" data-id="23d128c0-96e8-4db6-b65b-c069f1e1348e" data-type="interactive" data-title="Copy: Ping Pong Alvin"></div>
+<div class="infogram-embed" data-id="23d128c0-96e8-4db6-b65b-c069f1e1348e" data-type="interactive" data-title="ping-pong Alvin"></div>

 Something was wrong with the network.